Text consolidated by Valsts valodas centrs (State

 October of the post-taxation year.

-(4) A zone authority or a free port authority shall, by 1
+(4) A zone authority or free port authority shall, by 1 March

-March of the post-taxation year, submit to the State Revenue
+of the post-taxation year, submit to the State Revenue Service,

-Service, the local government, the Ministry of Transport, the
+the local government, the Ministry of Transport, the Ministry of

-the Ministry of Finance information regarding the zone capital
+Ministry of Finance information on zone capital companies or

 1) to which the permit to apply the direct tax reliefs has